abond936/My-Journal/docs/02-Application.md

 - **Logo** - Same title artwork as home; compact height in header (`Navigation.module.css`).
 - **Hamburger** - Dropdown menu with content links (all users), admin links (admin only), and theme toggle.

+⭕1 **Planned**

+- **Reader-only menu simplification** - In reader-only mode, reduce the hamburger menu to the minimum needed control surface.
+Current preferred direction: keep only Light/Dark mode switching unless another named reader theme becomes a real product option.
+- **Back button contrast (light mode)** - Strengthen the light-mode Back button treatment so it reads as a clear action instead of blending into the surrounding chrome.

 ---

 ### **Left Navigation**